cf020031308/redisio/README.md

 A tiny redis client for script boys with high performance.
+Optimized especially for massive insertion.

 # Install